seek-oss/braid-design-system/.changeset/warm-terms-film.md

 **Column:** Support full height content

-Provides support for full height content by growing the all `Column` elements to be uniform in height.
+Provide support for full height content by growing all `Column` elements to be uniform in height.

 This will have no effect on the content itself, but enables consumers to create designs of uniform content, such as rows of `Card` elements.